kokrui/stack-the-flags-writeups/mobile/Version/README.md

 # Version

+## Breaking down the challenge

 > It was observed that the Korovax Mobile App distributed to the citizens is the v1.0 release candidate.
 This first build seems to be broadcasting some message to connect to other smart watch devices.
 Find out what is this message!

 We were given a pcap file to analyze for this challenge.
 Reading the challenge description further will tell us that the Korovax Mobile App is broadcasting some message to connect with other devices, so we will have to find out how they are broadcasting this message, and then what they were broadcasting.
 Opening up the pcap file we will see some HCI_EVT, HCI_CMD and ATT protocol packets.
-Alright, so there are bluetooth messages being sent, now to analyze the packets to find some blue.
+Alright, so there are bluetooth messages being sent, now to analyze the packets to find some hints.

+## PCAP Static Analysis

 Scrolling through the packets will yield these hints placed in some of them.

 > secretsecret